FontoXML/fontoxml-review-reference-configuration/README.md

 This starts out as an empty object and will be filled after onInitialize is called and change whenever onFieldChange is called. (see below)

+- `isDisabled {boolean}`
+This is true while an annotation is loading/processing a data call or when an annotation has a non-idle busyState, eg. the edit or reply form is opened.

 - `isSubmitting {boolean}`
 This is true when the filter form is being submitted, use this do display a loading/submitting state.